-It all started, seemingly innocently, with Learning Management Systems, or LMSs.
+It all started, seemingly innocently, with Student Longitudinal Data Systems, or SLDSs.
 These were database systems into which were entered all of a student’s information–grades, disciplinary actions, attendance records, health records, demographic and economic information, standardized test scores, and so on.

 The Department of Education, with a big grant from a billionaire donor, rolled out the national educational reporting system, run by a private corporation, Elenkos, in a “public/private partnership.”
 This, in effect, made that corporation the gatekeeper for all educational software in the country, for no one could sell a new online textbook product that didn’t interface with the reporting system, so Elenkos got to decide who could play and who couldn’t.
 This proved to be enormously lucrative.
 The National Educational Reporting Validation EcoSystem, or NERVES, was followed up by retinal scanners and galvanic skin response wristbands that students would wear.
-These fed data about student attention to task, or gritfulness, directly into the LMS and alerted teachers when that attention strayed.
+These fed data about student attention to task, or gritfulness, directly into NERVES and alerted teachers when that attention strayed.
 These were the forerunners of the “identification buttons” that employers started having their employees wear–the ones wirelessly readable by the ubiquitous workplace drones that swept the floors and washed the windows and emptied the trash and inventoried supplies and so much, much else.

 Of course, the national security services had bankrolled, many years before, the creation of several social media platforms to which people would post EVERYTHING about themselves, and it was a simple matter to data mine these to create extraordinarily detailed profiles of every citizen.

-And then the Social Responsibility Transparency Acts, which followed the 2028 jobs riots, merged Human Capital Management data and credit ratings and HCMS data and social media data and Armed Services records and police records and banking and credit card records and GPS data to produce the Social Credit Index, or SCI. . . .
+And then the Social Responsibility Transparency Acts, which followed the 2028 jobs riots, merged Human Capital Management data and credit ratings and credit card records and banking records and social media data and Armed Services records and police records and GPS location data from people’s cellphones to produce the Social Credit Index, or SCI. . . .

 How difficult, in comparison, were the jobs of the Thought Police in Orwell’s 1984.
 All the Ministry of Love had were two-way telescreens that watched you as you watched them.

 Art: Desk in one of the regional CCTV control rooms of the National Police in the Netherlands.
 By Sanderflight – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=61293230